mitshah1207/cooper/README.md

 ## Introduction

 Cooper is a rescue from Dogs Trust.
 He was born around 2020 and was found as a stray in Ireland.
 We adopted him in September 2023.
 He is a typical border collie who needs both mental and physical stimulation.
 He is extremely affectionate, loving, playful, and very good with other dogs (typically submissive with them).
 He is also an exceptionally quick learner.

 ---

 ## Daily Routine

+Morning:
 - Wakes around 7–8am (when we do)
 - Before walk: eager to play ball; may do 1–2 “find it” sessions indoors

-- Morning walk (1–1.5 hrs) between 9:30–10:30am
-  - Aim for low traffic routes
+**Morning walk** (1–1.5 hrs) between 9:30–10:30am - aim for low traffic times
-  - Usually:
-    - 5x/week park walks
-    - 2x/week urban street walks

-### Morning Meal (~11am–12pm)
+**Morning meal (~11am–12pm)**

-Wait at least 20 minutes after the walk before feeding.
+- Wait at least 20 minutes after the walk before feeding.

-Feed:
-- Purina kibble (140g)
-- Probiotic
-- Psyllium fibre gel:
-  - 1 teaspoon psyllium fibre
-  - Mix with 4 tablespoons water
-  - Leave briefly to gel before mixing into food

-Use:
-- Clean bowl for every meal
-- Fresh water twice daily

-### Evening Routine
+- Pero low fat kibble (140g) + probiotics (x2) + psyllium fibre gel (mix 1 teaspoon with 4 tbsp water, wait a few mins to form a gel then place on top of kibble)

+Day:
 - Rest/sleeps through most of the afternoon
-- Dinner around 7pm
-  - Often through:
-    - tricks
-    - hand feeding
-    - Kong Wobbler
-    - feeder toys
-- Same probiotic + fibre routine as morning

-### Evening Energy Burst (~9pm)

-Usually wants to play:
-- “Find it”
-- Toy games
-- Light interaction
+Evening:
+**Evening meal (~7pm–8pm)**
+- Pero low fat kibble (140g) + psyllium fibre gel (mix 1 teaspoon with 4 tbsp water, wait a few mins to form a gel then place on top of kibble)
+- Can either give this in a bowl, or in a Kong wobbler, or with a small bit of training to start with using tricks (see below)

+Energy burst (~9pm):
-Ensure this is at least 1 hour after dinner.
+Usually wants to play - please use the game “Find it” (ensure this is at least 1 hour after dinner)

-### Night Walk

-- Around 10–11pm
-- Usually 30 minutes
-- Later is better due to quieter traffic
-- Let him sniff as much as possible and walk slowly
+**Night walk (~10pm–11pm)**
+30 mins, avoid traffic (doesn't like car lights or car noise at night), focus on letting him sniff and pee/poo etc.

+> ⚠️ **Important:**
+> - Use a clean bowl for every meal!
+> - Refresh water twice daily

+- Usually: 5x/week park sessions, 2x/week urban street walks

 ---